vertica/VerticaPy/docs/source/user_guide_data_exploration_charts.rst

 For more information on scatter look at :py:mod:`verticapy.vDataFrame.scatter`.

 Hexbin plots can be useful for generating heatmaps.
 These summarize data in a similar way to scatter plots, but compute aggregations to get the final results.

 .. ipython:: python

   vp.set_option("plotting_lib", "matplotlib")
   @savefig user_guides_data_exploration_iris_hexbin.png
-  vdf.hexbin(
+  iris.hexbin(
       ["SepalLengthCm", "SepalWidthCm"],
       method = "avg",
-      of = "PetalWidthCm"
+      of = "PetalWidthCm",
   )

 Hexbin, scatter, and bubble plots also allow you to provide a background image.
 The dataset used below is available here.

 .. code-block:: python